 Treat ghosts like visitors from a distant country.
 Be polite and respect their beliefs and standards.
 There is no good excuse for bullying a ghost.
-(Also, be sure no one on your team is venting his or her own bullying impulses, using the excuse of “provoking.”)

 Your clothing or language may shock or confuse ghosts.
 Your attitudes may baffle them.
 They may refuse to communicate with you until “properly” introduced.